Create on-brand slides directly in Claude with our Brand MCP.Learn More>

 Tools like Google Translate have made it super easy over the last few years to translate text into any given language.
-But you need your translator tool to do more than translate a sentence or paragraph.
+But the best PDF translator has to do more than translate a sentence or paragraph.

 A common use case for a translator tool is to translate an entire document, such as a PDF or a Word document, into a language.